hikerpig/gatsby-project-kb/demo/content/readme.md

 [Foam](https://foambubble.github.io/foam/) is a personal knowledge management and sharing system inspired by Roam Research, built on Visual Studio Code and GitHub.

+But it doesn't bundled with an offical publishing system (yet).

+And `gatsby-theme-kb` is one of the few Foam publishing solutions that supports note graph rendering.

 With the help of [Foam for VSCode](https://marketplace.visualstudio.com/items?itemName=foam.foam-vscode) plugin auto-creating link definitions, you knowledge base can have nested folders.

+I've created a Foam template [foam-template-gatsby-kb](https://github.com/hikerpig/foam-template-gatsby-kb/) to help you start.

+### Obsidian

+Currently this theme is far less versatile than Obsidian's publishing system.

+And this doest not support nested folder very well (yet).

+But this is free and open, you can extend it as you wish.

 ## Extending it in your Gatsby site

 Some Gatsby offical tutorials about extending a theme.

 - [Shadowing in Gatsby Themes](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/)

+## Any Thoughts to make this better?

+Welcome to open issues and PRs on [github repo](https://github.com/hikerpig/gatsby-project-kb).